 Become a donor or member and support our work to advance access to medicines.
 For everyone.
 Everywhere

 Health Action International (HAI) advocates at local, national and global levels for policy changes that will improve snakebite prevention, treatment and rehabilitation.
-To do so, we have teamed up with the Global Snakebite Initiative.
-Our advocacy work includes creating both multi-stakeholder platforms and dialogue to inform evidence-based advocacy, equipping civil society partners with advocacy tools so they can press for greater action on snakebite, and developing advocacy ‘champions’ (in Zambia) and multi-stakeholder platforms (in Kenya and Uganda).
+Our advocacy work includes creating both multi-stakeholder platforms and dialogue to inform evidence-based advocacy, equipping civil society partners with advocacy tools to press for greater action on snakebite, and recruiting advocacy ‘champions’ to advance snakebite policies.

-In 2017, our advocacy and awareness-raising successfully contributed to getting snakebite envenoming onto the World Health Organization’s priority list of neglected tropical diseases.
+In 2017, our advocacy and awareness-raising successfully contributed to getting snakebite envenoming onto the World Health Organization’s (WHO) priority list of neglected tropical diseases (NTDs).
 It also advanced the adoption of a Resolution on Snakebite Envenoming by the 71st World Health Assembly in 2018, which further compels the WHO and its Member States to take concerted action on snakebite.
-In 2019, a WHO-led global, strategic plan for control and prevention of snakebite, the so-called snakebite roadmap, was presented at the 72nd World Health Assembly.
+In 2019, a WHO-led global, strategic plan for control and prevention of snakebite, the so-called Snakebite Roadmap, was presented at the 72nd World Health Assembly.

 ACTION PLAN FOR CHANGE: Preventing and Treating Snakebite in Resource-poor Settings